-Misremembering something is by no means unheard of or uncommon, but what if it was not just you who misremembered that event.
-What if a whole bunch of people misremembered the same exact thing even if there is no evidence to support it?
+Misremembering something is by no means unheard of or uncommon...but what if it were not just you who misremembered it?
+What if a whole bunch of people misremembered the same exact thing as you, even if all evidence says otherwise?

-Some of you reading this might be nodding, recalling having watched this movie, and you are not alone.
-There is a large community of people who can remember quite vividly watching this movie with their friends and family.
+Some of you reading this might be nodding your head, recalling having watched this movie, and you are not alone.
+There is a large community of people who can remember quite vividly watching it with their friends and family.
 So what seems to be the problem?
-Well, the movie 'Shazaam' does not exist, and it never has.
+Well, the movie 'Shazaam' does not exist—and it never has.

 You can scramble the Internet and old video stores nationwide, but you will not find any proof that there ever was a movie named 'Shazaam' with Sinbad playing a genie.
 If you are at all dismayed by this fact, you are not the only one.